 Directions:

 Ms. Nancy's Tip: If you make your wreath from more than one color, do bundles to make the wreath more uniform.
-My bundles have 8 of each color, total 32 strips.
+Depending on the weight of the fabric, bundles can have about 32-35 strips each.

 Place the center of the folded strip over 1 wire of the wire wreath.